 Stay home if you or your family members have symptoms.

-Respect closed areas
+Respect closed areas and one-way streets.

 Avoid traveling between regions.